owiber/postMessageChannel/README.md

 ### Timeouts

-If you want requests to timeout:
+If you want requests to timeout, pass a third parameter to `run()`:

 ```javascript
 pmc.run('dummy', null, 1000).then(